bouzidanas/streamlit.io/streamlit-reveal-slides/README.md

 (make sure you are in the same directory as 'setup.py' in the unzipped folder).

 ## Usage
-To add a reveal.js presentation to Streamlit python app, import `reveal_slides` and then call the `slides` function with the presentation contents in markdown format:
+To add a reveal.js presentation to your Streamlit (python) app, import `reveal_slides` and then call the `slides` function with the presentation contents in markdown format:
 ```python
 import streamlit as st
 import reveal_slides as rs